vedenev/fisheye_stitching/README.md

 K = np.array([[660.6883514485156, 0.0, 1294.1580197345322], [0.0, 661.8183036998079, 985.5144341662063], [0.0, 0.0, 1.0]]) # final camera marix constants (focus and shifts)
 D = np.array([[-0.01393423897472937], [-0.009833220533829656], [0.006403434693351997], [-0.0018652582823445753]]) # camera distortion coefficients
 ```
-Then 4 corisponded pairs for two images was labaled manually.
+Then 4 corisponded pairs of points for two images was labaled manually.
 Then a hamography was found.
 Then second image defisheye process was modified to have second image in coordinate system of the first defiesheyed image.
-Then both image were combined in to one with a mask.
+Then both images were combined in to one with a mask.
 The mask edge is a line that goes between principal points of the cameras.
 Here is how it works:
 ![figure](./figure.png)
-Here the green contour is the 4 points that used to reconstuct the hamography.
+Here the green contour is the 4 points that used to reconstuct the homography.
-Cyan cross is the princiapl point oft the first camera.
+Cyan cross is the princiapl point of the first camera.
-Magenta cross is the princiapl point oft hte second camera.
+Magenta cross is the princiapl point of the second camera.
 In frits picture blue contour is the mask.
 Here is the combined image: [combined.png](./combined.png)

+Stitching quality disscussion:
+We can estimate quality of the stitching by the lines on the floor.
+In ideal case this lines should keep been lines after the stitiching.
+We see some lines has unperfict match.
+The stitching is not perfect.
+Possible reasons:
+manual, not precise points labeling
+unperfict camera calibration
+not pricese camera model